 - Trouble breathing

 Many options for treatment are available to you at Bayside Psychotherapy.
-Rather than use a homogeneous approach, your therapist will draw on a range of different methodologies to tailor your treatment program to you, based on initial assessment and your own preferences.
+Rather than use a homogeneous approach, your therapist will draw on a range of different methodologies to tailor your treatment program to you, based on the initial assessment and your own preferences.

 Note: Whilst we will do our best to assist you, we will rely upon your commitment to and participation in the treatment process to optimise results.
 Although some of our therapists work with people presenting with this condition, no guarantees of any outcomes can be made.